 As John Maxwell writes in The 21 Irrefutable Laws of Leadership, “Victorious leaders have one thing in common: they share an unwillingness to accept defeat.”
 Let’s face it: if you’re constantly leading your team to failure, you’re probably not a good leader.

 Maxwell’s Law of Victory states that “good leaders find a way for their teams to win.”
 They don’t allow failure to be an option.
 However, it takes a strong leader and team to pull this off.

 Three Components of the Law of Victory

 The Law of Victory has three main components.
 The first is the unity of vision.
-Teams succeed only when their members share a unified vision; each team member must be in it for the team, not for their gain.
-Everyone must work in harmony towards the company’s success.
+Teams succeed only when their members share a unified vision; each member must be in it for the team, not for their gain.
+Everyone must work in harmony toward the company’s success.

 The second component is a diversity of skills.
 As Maxwell writes, “can you imagine a whole hockey team of goalies?”
 Every organization requires diverse talent to succeed.
 Seek out team members that can staff your weaknesses.
 You want each employee to be an expert in what they do, even if you might not be.

 Finally, the Law of Victory requires a leader dedicated to victory.
 Leaders are responsible for providing the motivation, resources, and vision for a company to succeed.
 It takes a real leader to make things happen.